erkandem/mlAppKit/docs/source/f_index.rst

 The final step
 --------------------

-Building the app
+Building the App
 ^^^^^^^^^^^^^^^^^^^

-buildTheApp
+make
 """"""""""""""

-.. function:: buildTheApp
+.. function:: make